simonsobs/mbatch/README.rst

 		    # to the script.
 It does not pass any positional arguments.
 		    # It also explicitly says to use 8 OpenMP threads and
 		    # requests 15 minutes of walltime.
+            # Note: If hyper-threading (2 threads per core) is enabled in SLURM
+            # template, the generated sbatch script will have
+            # OMP_NUM_THREADS=16 and --cpus-per-task=16
 		    stage2:
 		        exec: python
 		        script: stage2.py